 Ghaleb Cabbabé was born in Beirut in 1978 during the Civil War.
-A trained architect, Ghaleb lived in inspirational environments such as Oman and Vietnam before carrying several missions for the International Committee of the Red Cross in Afghanistan, South Sudan, Congo and Sri Lanka.
+A trained architect, he lived in inspirational environments such as Oman and Vietnam before carrying several missions for the International Committee of the Red Cross in Afghanistan, South Sudan, Congo and Sri Lanka.
 He is now based in Beirut, focusing on documentary photography.

 In 2012, he studied photography at the Academy of Performing Arts in Prague.
 Ghaleb won the Byblos Bank Award for Photography in 2013.
 In 2020, 2018 and 2016 he was shortlisted at Athens Photo Festival and his work was among the top-rated entries in the Magnum Photography Awards and Lens Culture submissions.
 Ghaleb’s work has also been featured in The Photographic Journal, and Nat Geo Thailand, published in the book “An ageless Lebanon”, and exhibited in solo and group exhibitions in Paris, Beirut, and Prague.